 The start of the year is a great time to set goals and create a budget.
-As you’re planning for 2019, make one of your goals to start or build your emergency fund.
+As you’re planning, make one of your goals to start or build your emergency fund.
 Emergency funds are useful in case you or a family member lose a job or have unexpected expenses like a sudden illness.

 If you’re just starting your emergency fund, begin with a small goal and build your savings over time.
 You should eventually try to save enough to pay your bills for three to six months.
 Even if you can’t work, you can continue to pay things like rent, utilities or a car payment by using those savings.